LeonardoResearchGroup/NetInt/README.md

 ### How to run it? ###

-The released version is an executable jar.
-Just open it and import your graphml file.
+If you have a dataset in [graphml](http://graphml.graphdrawing.org/) format ready to be visualized, just download the released execulatble (it the executable file NetInt.jar), run it and import your file.

 ### How is it built? ###